gbdev/pandocs/src/Four_Player_Adapter.md

 ### Transmission Phase

-When the master Game Boy (Player 1) is ready, it should send 4 bytes (`0xAA 0xAA 0xAA 0xAA`).
-(TODO: Are 4 bytes actually required?)
+When the master Game Boy (Player 1) is ready, it should send 4 bytes (`0xAA 0xAA 0xAA 0xAA`, if those are actually required should be investigated further).
 This alerts the DMG-07 to start the transmission phase.
 The RATE and SIZE parameters are applied at this point.
 The protocol is simple: Each Game Boy sends a packet to the DMG-07 simultaneously, then the DMG-07 outputs each packet to all connected Game Boys.
 All data is buffered, so there is a 4 packet delay after each Game Boy submits their data (the delay is still 4 packets long even if some Game Boys